lana-20/selenium-webdriver-bidi/README.md

     - It’s not browser-specific.
 Once the BiDi protocol is in place, version specifics become a noise for a browser.
 Browsers are required to adapt the entire protocol as it is.
 They might do it incrementally until they complete it.
 And the protocol itself is something that can evolve (add/delete/modify items), but it will never lead to breaking changes.

 - Created with automation scenarios in mind
+    - The protocol is developed with keeping automation scenarios in mind.
+It provides domains, events and commands, but it will never try to increase the burden on someone who’s testing.
+It tries to keep in mind a person who understands testing, and a person who understands browsers.
+There’s a difference.
+    - For example, because CDP was devised to communicate with the browser, the commands are very specific to how the browser functions.
+Typically we, as testers, don't know how the browser functions or how these commands map to what we want to do.
+But instead the aim here is to design BiDi in a way that an end-user/tester understands.
+Those user needs and scenarios are kept in mind.

 - Complementary to WD protocol, with an option to only have the BiDi connection.